-Midwestern State University is built upon a strong foundation of integrity, respect, and trust, All members of the university community have a responsibility to be honest and the right to expect honesty from others.
-Any form of academic dishonesty is unacceptable to our community and will not be tolerated.
+Midwestern State University is built upon a strong foundation of integrity, respect, and trust, All members of the university community have a responsibility

 Plagiarism is strictly forbidden on any course assignment.
 (This includes class notes and fellow students work!)
 All, work, besides your own, should be cited and a reference given.
 Do not misrepresent nay of your efforts on any academic task for which you will receive a grade.